Fritz Bauer: Exile

+Learning to speak Swedish (albeit with a strong German accent) Bauer supported himself by teaching law students at Stockholm university and archival work.
+In his spare time he wrote books, ranging in topics from economics to Napoleon.

+In 1945 his father, Ludwig, died from leukemia while living in Sävedalen.

 Return to Germany

 Bauer returned to Germany in 1949, as the postwar Federal Republic (West Germany) was being established, and once more entered the civil service in the justice system.
 At first he became director of the district courts, and later the equivalent of a U.S. district attorney, in Braunschweig.
+His mother, Ella Bauer, died in 1955.

-In 1956, he was appointed the district attorney in Hessen, based in Frankfurt.
+In 1956, he was appointed the Generalstaatsanwalt (state prosecutor) in Hessen, based in Frankfurt.
 Bauer held this position until his death in 1968.

 In 1957, thanks to Lothar Hermann, a former Nazi camps prisoner, Bauer relayed information about the whereabouts in Argentina of fugitive Holocaust planner Adolf Eichmann to Israeli Intelligence, the Mossad.
 Hermann's daughter Sylvia began dating a man named Klaus Eichmann in 1956 who boasted about his father's Nazi exploits, and Hermann alerted Fritz Bauer, at the time prosecutor-general of the Land of Hesse in West Germany.
 Hermann then tasked his daughter with investigating her new friend's family; she met with Eichmann himself at his house, who said that he was Klaus's uncle.
 Klaus arrived not long after, however, and addressed Eichmann as "Father".

 In 1957, Bauer passed the information to Mossad director Isser Harel, who assigned operatives to undertake surveillance, but no concrete evidence was initially found.
 Bauer trusted neither Germany's police nor the country's legal system, as he feared that if he had informed them, they would likely have tipped off Eichmann.
-Thus he decided to turn directly to Israel authorities.
+Thus he decided to turn directly to Israeli authorities.
 Moreover, when Bauer called on the German government in order to make efforts to get Eichmann extradited from Argentina, the German government immediately responded negatively.

-In 2021, it became known that much more instrumental to the capture of Eichmann was the geologist Gerhard Klammer, who had worked with Eichmann in the early 1950s in a construction company in the Argentinian Tucumán province, who provided Bauer with Eichmann's exact address and a photograph of Eichmann alongside Klammer.
+In 2021, it became known that much more instrumental to the capture of Eichmann was the geologist Gerhard Klammer, who had worked with Eichmann in the early 1950s in a construction company in the Argentine Tucumán province, who provided Bauer with Eichmann's exact address and a photograph of Eichmann alongside Klammer.
 Klammer was in contact with the German priest Giselher Pohl and bishop Hermann Kunst, to whom he sent the information with the photograph, from which Klammer's face was ripped.
 Kunst, in turn, passed the evidences to Bauer.
 Bauer's sources remained secret, and along with Klammer's recomposed picture were not revealed before 2021.